michael0k/michael0k.github.io/_posts/2025-07-11-iPhone-Price-Prediction-with-eBay-Data.md

 Here we can see some of the pitfalls of our dataset and the task we wished to complete with it.
-Some of the models with the strongest pearson correlation coefficient with price have some of the fewest number of listings.
+Some of the models with the strongest pearson correlation coefficient (in respect to price) have some of the fewest number of listings.
 Our wide range of model occurences in the data makes for an unbalanced and misleading correlation heatmap.

 ## 4. Model Building : Multi-Linear Regression